leecheng28/Scheduling-loT-Healthcare-Requests-using-fog/README.md

-# fit3036-project-leecheng28
+# Experiment and Testing

+For experiment steps, please refer to Final Report (pdf).
-For experiment steps and test cases, please refer to Final Report (pdf), Test Report (pdf).
+For test cases,  please refer to Test Report (pdf).